larswijn/CardSleeves/README.md

 | Erratic Sleeve   | All ranks/suits in starting deck are randomized        | Starting Hands/Discards/Dollars/Joker slots are randomized between 2-6 |

 # API
 Any other mod (with lower priority) can create new sleeves.
-Currently not well documented, but you can look at the code or send me a DM on discord.
+See [the wiki](https://github.com/larswijn/CardSleeves/wiki).

 # Credits
 Big thanks to Sable for the idea and all the art, and the balatro modding community for helping out with the lua code.